MicrosoftDocs/azure-docs/articles/aks/dapr.md

 ## Prerequisites

 - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
-- Before you start, install the latest version of the [Azure CLI](/cli/azure/install-azure-cli-windows) and the *aks-preview* extension.
+- Install the latest version of the [Azure CLI](/cli/azure/install-azure-cli-windows) and the *aks-preview* extension.
-- You will also need an [AKS cluster][deploy-cluster].
+- If you don't have one already, you need to create an [AKS cluster][deploy-cluster].

 ## Register the `Extensions`, `AKS-ExtensionManager` and `AKS-Dapr` preview features